 The Pillar of Heaven is the remains of the last volcanic eruption at Osrakum.
-A vast cinder cone has over the aeons eroded away leaving only the basaltic intrusion of the main vent.
-This structure actually consists of two pipes ‘welded’ together reaching a height of 2500m above the level of the Skymere.
+A vast cinder cone, eroded over aeons, leaving only the basaltic intrusion of the main vent.
+This structure actually consists of two pipes ‘welded’ together and that reach a height of 2500m above the level of the Skymere.

-The final form the Pillar took is shown in the second diagram – which can also be seen in the model I made of Osrakum.
-It is based on Devils Tower in Wyoming – which incidentally was the mountain which plays a central role in Close Encounters of the Third Kind.
+The final form the Pillar took is shown in the second diagram—and can also be seen in the model I made of Osrakum.
+It is based on Devil’s Tower in Wyoming— that, incidentally, was the mountain playing a central role in Close Encounters of the Third Kind.

 The Pillar of Heaven dominates the heart of Osrakum.
 Close to its summit it has been hollowed to form the caves and chambers known as the Halls of Thunder.
 It is here that the God Emperor and the rest of the House of the Masks retire from the summer heat.
 In this respect, the Halls of Thunder perform the same function for the Imperial House as do the various eyries of the other Houses of the Chosen.
 The Halls of Thunder are reached from the Labyrinth by means of the Rainbow Stair.